Perimenopause / Menopause

 Perimenopause is the transition from the fertile years of your 20s and 30s, when the ovaries produce high levels of the female hormones (Estrogen and Progesterone) during each cycle, to menopause, when ovulation and periods stop permanently.

-Perimenopause lasts on average around 5 years, but this can greatly vary from woman to woman.
-The normal age of the final period is 45 – 55 years and symptoms of perimenopause can start in the late 30s to early 40s.
+Perimenopause lasts on average around five years, but this can greatly vary from woman to woman.
+The average age of the final period is between the age of 45 to 55 years old and symptoms of perimenopause can start in your late 30s to early 40s.
 The changing hormone levels can cause a variety of symptoms including hot flushes, night sweats, mood symptoms such as rage and anxiety, insomnia, weight gain, joint pains and heavy periods.

 What is menopause?